ADOREST/ADOREST/README.md

 ### 🎭 Favorite Quote

 > *"I have experienced all the bitterness in life.
-And the most bitter of all is placing hope in people."* - **Ali inb Abi Thalib**
+And the most bitter of all is placing hope in people."* - **Ali ibn Abi Thalib**

 > *"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion."* - **Albert Camus**